 How can you take advantage of the summer months to explore thinking for next year, so you are well prepared to update goals for the coming year?
 Start to renew strategic thinking now!

-For me, as a young executive, starting the annual budgeting process with a review of our strategy and market way before budgeting seemed like the place to start.
+For me, as a young executive, starting the annual budgeting process with a review of our strategic goals and market long before budgeting seemed like a natural place to start.
 Little did I know it was innovative.

 My naive and unorthodox approach to the corporate planning function showed up at the beginning of my first annual planning cycle.
 I began my process by asking for a meeting with the Director of Market Research.
 She came into my office at our scheduled time weighted down with three-inch binders.